metascanio/slate/source/index.html.md

 > Make sure to replace `YOURAPIKEY` with your API key.

-To query the ZQS an API can be specified as an argument.
+To query the ZQS an API key can be specified as an argument.
 No API key?
 [Signup and receive](https://zetascan.com/signup/?lang=en) a key instantly.

 ZQS uses API keys to allow access to the service, and expects the API key to be included in all requests, if IP authentication is not provided.